storybookjs/ember/docs/configure/sidebar-and-urls.md

 title: 'Sidebar & URLS'
 ---

 Storybook’s sidebar lists all your stories grouped by component.
-When you have a lot of components you may wish to also group those components.
+When you have many components, you may also wish to group those components.
 To do so, you can add the `/` separator to the `title` of your CSF file and Storybook will group the stories into groups based on common prefixes:

 ![Storybook sidebar anatomy](./sidebar-anatomy.jpg)